 HarryP wrote:Mr. Kerzic should be supported, as he's only exercising his right guaranteed by the Constitution.
 As far as I can see, in no way was he creating a nuisance by taking some photos after exiting his train.

 What is this country coming to?
 No wonder we're losing all our civil liberties!
 I can't believe the "maintain public order" mindset of some of the posters on this and other railfan message boards.
 Would they prefer a so-called benevolent dictator to lead and guide us and keep us "safe?"

 I hope Mr. Kerzic gets his justice and his day in court.
 God bless him!
 (And by the way, I'm a retired police officer.)

 If I were in New York I would happily join this guy in photographing and be arrested for it.
 There was a protest staged on the Los Angeles subway a few months ago where a bunch of photographers got together with their cameras, traveled through the system, taking photos the entire time.
 New York could use a protest like this.Kaback9 wrote:The problem I have is that NYP is not the place to be photographing, you are expecting trouble if you plan to do it.

 3rdrail wrote:I can almost guarantee you that this guy wasn't arrested for taking photos.
 Almost always, there is another side to the story that neither the arrestee nor the media brags about.

-Users browsing this forum: Google [Bot], realtype and 8 guests
+Users browsing this forum: CVRA7, MSNbot Media and 12 guests